jackdewinter/pymarkdown/readme.md

 ## Bugs - Block Quote/List Interaction

 - 270 and check for indent levels after
-- verify that rehydrate, leading_text_index and list's version match up with expected at end of verify
+- verify that leading_text_index and list's version match up with expected at end of verify
-- verify that rehydrate, leading_text_index and list's version match up with expected at end of markdown gen
+- verify that leading_text_index and list's version match up with expected at end of markdown gen
+- verify multi-line raw-html in different blocks, not only paragraph
+  - inside of link - test_paragraph_series_j_l_rh_s_t
+- verify multi-line code-spans in different blocks, not only paragraph
+- check resolve/remove helpers for groupings per file type i.e. html, markdown, proc, verify
+- check `__verify_next_inline_raw_html` for refactor

 ## Bugs - Tokenization